Calif. Democrat Encourages Supporters To Harass Trump Administration Officials

 CNN reached out to Waters’ office on Monday morning and did not immediately receive a response.

-Her comments were swiftly criticized.
+Waters, however, did not call for physical harm to the officials or harassment against Trump’s supporters.

+Her comments were criticized by Republicans, though some Democrats were reluctant to take on Waters, a popular figure among progressives and a longtime member of Congress.

+House Majority Leader Kevin McCarthy told Fox News Monday the remarks were “very dangerous” and called upon Waters to issue a public apology.
 Sen. Jeff Flake, a retiring Arizona Republican who has repeatedly criticized Trump, tweeted, “Left or right, nobody deserves this kind of treatment.”

-And Meghan McCain, the daughter of Arizona Republican Sen. John McCain, called Waters’ comments “absolutely insane” and “extremely dangerous.”
+Meghan McCain, the daughter of Arizona Republican Sen. John McCain, called Waters’ comments “absolutely insane” and “extremely dangerous.”
 McCain, who is also the daughter-in-law of Douglas Domenech, the current Assistant United States Secretary of the Interior for Insular Areas, asked on Twitter, “does this mean when we go out to dinner we should be ambushed?!?”

+House Minority Leader Nancy Pelosi referred to Waters’ comments as “unacceptable” but blamed Trump’s “daily lack of civility” for provoking responses such as that of Waters.

+“In the crucial months ahead, we must strive to make America beautiful again.
+Trump’s daily lack of civility has provoked responses that are predictable but unacceptable.
+As we go forward, we must conduct elections in a way that achieves unity from sea to shining sea,” Pelosi tweeted, linking out to a story about the remarks.

 Asked about Waters’ comments on CNN’s “New Day” Monday, Rep. Adriano Espaillat of New York would not criticize his fellow Democrat.